-As an educational institution, Cardigan Mountain School offers a comprehensive program that best serves those boys and their families willing to participate fully in all facets of school life--academic, athletic, and residential.
-The School takes attendance seriously and requires parents to provide information regarding absences, tardiness, and early departures.
-The School does not grant extended absence or early departure from school.
-The School realizes that situations arise in which students will need to miss school days for illness, family emergencies, or other pressing family commitments, and the Student Life Office will sanction absences when appropriate.
-In order to minimize the impact of absences on a student’s progress, the School has established the following policies:
+Inherent to such a commitment is the logical necessity of attending and participating in all school days.
+The School realizes that situations arise in which students will need to miss school days for illness, family emergency, or other pressing family commitments.
+The Student Life Office will sanction absences when appropriate.
+In order to minimize the impact of absences on a student’s progress, the School has established the following policy:

 When departing campus for scheduled breaks, all students are required to check out by calling the AOD phone if they are traveling by car or taxi.
 Those traveling by school transportation will be automatically checked out.
-Upon return, students must check in with their dorm parent.
+Upon return, students must check in with their dorm parents.

 Throughout the course of the year, Cardigan provides for substantial vacation time.
 As such, the School believes that students should meet all of their community responsibilities before departing for scheduled breaks.
 Consequently, students are required to attend all commitments prior to vacations, including sports awards and recognition assemblies.
 Following vacations, students must return to Cardigan on the appointed day.